simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 ..
 NOTE::

-   The simp_nfs module utilizes an NFS root mount which must be used to export any further directories from this server.
+   The ``simp-simp_nfs module`` utilizes an NFS root share which must be used to export any further directories from this server using NFSv4.
+This is because NFSv4 exports must exist in a single pseudo filesystem.
    See :ref:`Additional_Directories` for an example of how to do this.

 Client
 ^^^^^^

-The following block of code should be entered in the Hiera YAML files of all systems that need to mount home directories.
-The ``default.yaml`` file will affect all systems.
+The following should be entered in the Hiera YAML files of all servers that need to mount home directories.
+Use *data/default.yaml* if you want to mount the home directories on all servers.

 .. code-block:: yaml

-   nfs::is_server: false
-   simp_nfs::home_dir_server: <your nfs server>
+   simp_nfs::home_dir_server: <your NFS server IP>

    simp::classes:
      - simp_nfs